TUSZ-AGDR/test.github.io/content/post/heli/index.md

 ---
-title: AGDR PI - Prof. Qiang Li is invited to attend the Innovative union of Intelligent vechile in Anhui
+title: Prof. Qiang Li is invited to attend the Innovative union of Intelligent vechile in Anhui
 date: 2023-11-26
 image:
   focal_point: 'top'